qio1112/recorder-market-pulse/docs/system-architecture.md

 - Daily market-news summaries use yfinance news plus the LLM.
 Market Pulse reads default symbols from `resources/symbols/news_symbols.txt`, bounds news prompt size through `NEWS_LLM_*` env values, cleans reasoning/markdown from model output, and falls back to article text when the LLM fails.
 Backend creates public records in 5-symbol chunks, with date/market labels and uppercase symbol labels.
 - Scheduled stock-data jobs run weekdays only.
 When a schedule fires multiple stock jobs together, backend sends one combined email instead of one email per job.
 - A database-backed job framework handles admin-visible scheduled/manual jobs.
 Built-in job definitions are seeded into MySQL on startup, execution history is stored in `job_execution`, and the active DB scheduler poller replaces the old hardcoded `CronService` scheduled methods.
+- User record alerts use a separate database-backed scheduler with `alert_schedule` and `alert_execution`.
+They are not admin jobs: normal users can create alerts on their own records, admins can view all active alert schedules, and recurring alert clock times must be interpreted in `application.time-zone`.
 - Portfolio charts are computed in the frontend from investment records plus cached stock history.
 The backend stores raw trade records and historical market data; `portfolioUtils.js` computes holdings, cash, cost basis, realized/unrealized PnL, and aggregate series.

 ## Third-Party Libraries